 Instead of living paycheck-to-paycheck, put a portion of your income aside for unexpected expenses and concentrate on saving for the future.

-Not only will this free up some mental space to save up the rest of your money for retirement or other future goals, but it’ll also help you feel less stressed out when life throws you a curveball and you’re not prepared.
+That will free up some mental space to save up the rest of your money for retirement or other future goals, but it’ll also help you feel less stressed out when life throws you a curveball and you’re not prepared.

 Not Making Time For Financial Planning In Your Schedule

-By managing your finances sporadically instead of in chunks defined by rolling periods (such as the week), it can be very difficult to get a full view of your financial situation as a whole in order to launch any sort of action plan.
+Managing your finances sporadically instead of in chunks defined by rolling periods (such as the week) can take time to get a complete view of your financial situation to launch any action plan.

 Not Taking Advantage Of 401(K)s Or Similar Retirement Savings Options

-If anything, you should be taking advantage of any retirement options offered by your employer such as 401(k) plans.
+If anything, you should take advantage of any retirement options your employer offers, such as 401(k) plans.

-Even if you’re not rolling in the dough right now, try to contribute at least something per paycheck; then, once your income is higher than it was before, you can contribute more.
+Even if you’re not rolling in the dough right now, try to contribute at least something per paycheck; then, you can contribute more once your income is higher than before.

-Over time, this stache be a great benefit for your overall financial well-being – as long as you’re rolling in dough eventually!
+Over time, this stache can be an excellent benefit for your overall financial well-being – as long as you’re rolling in dough eventually!

 Not Having A Plan When Making Major Purchases

-No matter how small or large the purchase might be, make sure that you have a plan before buying anything.
+No matter how small or large the purchase, make sure you have a plan before buying anything.

-Whether it’s a toaster oven or a vacation trip across the country, even if that plan is simply “I’m going to do research on where I should buy this item and look it up online until I find some good deals,” at least you’re planning something rather than just throwing money away for no reason.
+Whether it’s a toaster oven or a vacation trip across the country, even if that plan is “I’m going to research where I should buy this item and look it up online until I find some good deals.”
+At least you’re planning something rather than just throwing money away for no reason.

 If you only spend money when you have a game plan beforehand, you’re far more likely to get the most value out of your money.